shawnkim1022/contract-pre-review-design/README.md

 State-changing decisions are explicit and bounded.
 Every finding runs through an absolute-rules engine of 53 rules that assigns one of three outcomes: hard_reject, mandatory_lawyer_review, or business_confirm_required.
 Twenty-three of those rules are non-overridable, all of them on the lawyer-review tier.
 The other thirty can be overridden, and the type model carries an audit trail (who overrode it, why, whether a lawyer approved) for when persistence gets built, which is out of scope for v0.1.
 The escalation is the action.
 It tells a person what to do next.

 What the engine will not do is decide.
 It never emits a "safe", an "approve", or a "sign it".
 It produces flags, the source evidence behind them, and a routing decision toward a person.
 A run writes a plain-Korean explanation for a business reader, a structured handoff for a lawyer, and JSONL records (findings, fingerprints, run history) so a person can diff results between detector changes.
 The refusal to render a verdict is deliberate.
-It keeps the tool on the right side of Korean Attorney-at-Law Act Article 109, where unauthorized practice of law is a real liability.
+I designed the tool as triage and lawyer-handoff support, not legal advice or automated approval.
+That boundary matters under Korean Attorney-at-Law Act Article 109, so the engine never emits “safe,” “approve,” or “sign.”

 ## How I know it works